hdl-modules/hdl-modules/modules/sine_generator/doc/sine_generator.rst

 This is a very common component when doing any kind of signal processing, signal analysis or modulation in an FPGA or ASIC.
+This implementation supports an SFDR of 192 dB in fractional phase mode, and theoretically unlimited SFDR in integer phase mode.

 The implementation is based around a quarter-wave lookup table in block RAM.
 It supports both integer and fractional phase modes, and can be parameterized